 If your kids spend time in child care or other schooling, it’s important for your provider to have an emergency plan.
 Ask your caregiver how they will respond to various disasters and make sure they have a copy of your child’s ICE card.

 There’s no such thing as being over prepared.
-Hopefully you never need to evacuate your home, but someday you may.
-Having these things on hand could invaluable.
+Hopefully, you never need to evacuate your home, but someday you may.
+Having these things on hand could be invaluable.

 Your family is your greatest blessing and an emergency action plan is an important tool to keep them safe.
 Be sure to begin your emergency planning as soon as possible.
 It is important to have emergency preparedness kits ready & for your kids to know what to do when an emergency or crisis occurs.
 We hope these tips help keep your family safe during future emergency events.